Scott24031/Scott24031.github.io/_talks/physics-notes.md

 These are lecture notes for the course I already studied or still studying, Some of them are the courses from many universities, you can download the notes PDF here:

-> Remark.
-The notes have the "More Physics" part correspond Section I and "More Mathematical" part correspond Section II.
->

 ### Physics Notes